Open any repository in a Terminal tab to use Git CLI commands while still viewing the graph.

 gk panel: toggles the visualization panel.
 Also has parameters to reposition the panel top/bottom/left/right.

 gk graph: shows the graph view.
 Same behavior as the

 gk panel, but additionally it will return to the graph if you're in a different view, and has subcommands for toggling the graph columns with the keyboard.

 gk blame: opens the history/blame panel for a specific file.

 gk diff: shows changes between commits.
 If no SHAs are provided, it will use your WIP and HEAD.
 If only one SHA is provided, it will be compared with HEAD.

 gk --help: shows the list of

 A toolbar above the panel will display the current repo name, branch, tag, and number of changes pending to pull/push.
 Clicking this toolbar will also toggle the panel on/off.

-Navigate to Preferences Terminal to change your terminal preferences.
+Navigate to Preferences Terminal to change your Terminal tab preferences.

 Note: The following shells are available depending on operating system: PowerShell for Windows, ZSH/Bash for Mac and Linux.
-The GitKraken Terminal utilizes your operating system's default shell.
+Terminal tabs utilize your operating system's default shell.
 To switch shells you'll need to set the new shell as default in your operating system settings and restart your computer for auto-complete to continue working as expected